Sustainable Development Goal 5: Target 5.6: Universal access to reproductive rights and health

-Less women 15 to 49 years of age were able to "make their own decisions regarding sexual and reproductive health and rights" in Central and Western Africa compared to countries in Europe, South- Eastern Asia and Latin America and the Caribbean.
+Only 56.3 percent of married women between 15 to 49 years of age were able to "make their own decisions regarding sexual and reproductive health and rights" There is a big difference in access of reproductive rights and heath in Central and Western Africa compared to countries in Europe, South- Eastern Asia and Latin America and the Caribbean.
+Data shows that only 36.8 per cent of women in sub-Saharan Africa to 87.2 in Europe have the ability to make decisions regarding their reproductive health.

-Target 5.a: Equal rights to economic resources, property ownership and financial services
+Target 5.7: Equal rights to economic resources, property ownership and financial services

-The full title of Target 5.a is: "Undertake reforms to give women equal rights to economic resources, as well as access to ownership and control over land and other forms of property, financial services, inheritance and natural resources, in accordance with national laws."
+The full title of Target 5.a is: "Undertake reforms to give women equal rights to economic resources, as well as access to ownership and control over land and other forms of property, financial services, inheritance and natural resources, in accordance with national laws.".